Architects: Diamond + Schmitt Architects, Provencher Roy + Associés architectes

 Architects: Diamond and Schmitt Architects & Provencher Roy + Associés Architectes

 Principals In Charge: A.J.
 Diamond & Claude Provencher

 Diamond And Schmitt Project Team: John Featherstone, Breck McFarlane, Jesse Waese (Diamond and Schmitt) & Marie-Claude Lambert (Provencher Roy + Associés)

 Mechanical & Electrical Consultant: Pageau Morel et associes inc

 Contractor: Pomerleau Construction

+From the architect.
 The primary function of the McGill University Life Sciences Complex is research in cancer and biomedicine.
 This includes five key components: chemical biology, complex traits, developmental biology, cell information systems and cancer research.
 The Complex integrates the new facilities, the Francesco Bellini Life Sciences Building and the Cancer Research Building, as well as the existing McIntyre Medical Sciences and Stewart Biological Sciences buildings.

 Neither of the existing buildings have the same floor-to-floor heights, and have different base elevations.
 Other site conditions were an existing underground parking structure; solid granite below grade; an adjacent park setting and historic buildings; the need to maintain a through service lane (and a requirement to consolidate loading and materials management, including hazardous waste handling for the entire campus); and the restrictive view planes from Mount Royal.